cassianobein/hackathon-team10/README.md

 });
 ````

-Edit following files to replace the chartId  for the following charts
+Edit following lines to replace the chartId for each of the 3 charts

 ````
 const shiptypeChart = sdk.createChart({
   chartId: "6230e742-1a35-4481-8e2c-45c3c28ca2ca", //REPLACE with your chartId });
 ````
-chartId

 ````
 const gaugeChart = sdk.createChart({
   chartId: "6230fce0-5885-423c-8d42-918f35a59673", //REPLACE with your chartId